MI-BioLab/region-learner/rtabmap/README.md

 ## General operation
-The modified version of rtabmap can be launched with two different modalities: **exploration mode** and **inference mode**.
+The modified version of rtabmap can be launched in two different modalities: **exploration mode** or **inference mode**.

 ### Exploration mode
 It is intended as the exploration phase, in which the robot navigates a new environment, the graph is constructed and clustered and some important files are saved for the training.
 If rtabmap is launched with the parameter ```--Regions/InferenceMode false```, then it starts in exploration mode.
 Here, you should specify the parameters:
-- **UseXY**, because the graph clustering must know which coordinates to use;
+- **UseXY**, because the graph clustering algorithm must know which coordinates to use;
-- **ImagesSaveFolder**, to save the images acquired during the exploration, that are necessary for the training;
+- **ImagesSaveFolder**, to save the images acquired during the exploration, that are necessary for training;
 - **DatasetSaveFile**, to save the dataset.
 The dataset is a txt file that links the names of the images (or the entire path if **KeepPrefixPath** is true) and the corresponding regions. <br> For example, the content of the dataset file can be <br> 000001.png&emsp;0 <br>000002.png&emsp;0 <br>... <br>000200.png&emsp;5<br>one line for each image acquired;
 - **GraphSaveFile**, to save the 2D positions (according to the parameter **UseXY**) of the nodes of the graph constructed by rtabmap with the corresponding regions in a txt file. <br> For example, the content of the graph file can be <br> 0&emsp;0&emsp;0 <br>0.2011&emsp;0.1187&emsp;0 <br>... <br>63.0569&emsp;98.2839&emsp;5<br>one line for each node in the graph;
 - **CentroidsSaveFile**, to save the 2D positions (according to the parameter **UseXY**) of the centroids of the clustered graph and the corresponding regions in a txt file. <br> For example, the content of the centroids file can be <br>-1.22641&emsp;23.1104&emsp;0<br>0.227025&emsp;79.8067&emsp;1<br>...<br>69.0922&emsp;217.902&emsp;5<br>one line for each cluster;